nacitar/archlinux-bootstrap-docker/README.md

 reflector to generate mirrorlists, and a sudo-enabled non-root admin user.
 If WSL\_HOSTNAME is specified /etc/wsl.conf will also be configured and win32yank will be installed.
-- aurutils: The user configuration expanded to include aurutils configured to work with the admin user.
+- yay: The user configuration expanded to include yay configured to work with the admin user.
 Because makepkg uses vifm this also configures vifm to use neovim and installs neovim.
-- nacitar: The aurutils configuration expanded to include extra utilities that the author of this repository finds useful and sets the admin user to use a particular bashrc and neovim config.
+- nacitar: The yay configuration expanded to include extra utilities that the author of this repository finds useful and sets the admin user to use a particular bashrc and neovim config.

-The default target is aurutils.
+The default target is yay.

 # Build Arguments
 There are several build arguments that can be provided to customize the output